Professor of Anthropology

-Dr. Bell enthusiastically includes undergraduate and graduate students in her research projects, and works to conduct all investigations within a framework of community responsive archaeology.
-She is also actively involved in the Kenyon Honduras Digitization Project (KHDP) which is building a digital archive of over 30 years of household archaeology in western Honduras that will be accessible on-line.
+Dr. Bell enthusiastically includes undergraduate and graduate students in her research projects and works to conduct all investigations within a framework of community-responsive archaeology.
+She is also actively involved in the Four Valleys Archive which is building a digital archive of over 30 years of household archaeology in western Honduras accessible on-line.
 Dr. Bell has used elements of this digital archive in courses taught at Stanislaus State (including ANTH 4850: Crafting Maya Identities) to provide students unable to participate in off-campus research projects the opportunity to work with primary archaeological data.

-A faculty member at Stanislaus State since 2007, Dr. Bell is presently an Assistant Professor of Anthropology and Director of the Institute for Archaeological Research.
-She also advises the Anthropology Club.
+A faculty member at Stanislaus State since 2007, Dr. Bell is currently Director of the Institute for Archaeological Research, Co-Director of the University Honors Program, and Faculty PI for the Stanislaus State McNair Scholars Program.
 Her affiliations include The American Anthropological Association and the Society for American Archaeology.

 |ANTH 2080||Introduction to Physical Anthropology|